Skip to Main Content

 If you aren't sure if the contents of your computer's sync folders match the contents on the server, you can manually trigger a synchronization:

-1. Connect to the UAS Authenticated network, preferably by campus ethernet (UAS wifi, or VPN when off-campus)
+1. Connect to the UAS Authenticated network, preferably by campus ethernet.
+(UAS wifi, or VPN when off-campus can work if an ethernet connection is not available.)

 2. From the lower right corner, select the Sync Center icon